Live virtual tour on June 8, 2025, at 3:00 pm in English (Montreal)

 Get ready to traverse the landscapes of 19th and early 20th-century Canada as we unveil the rich history associated with the Intercolonial Railway’s sleeper cars and their porters.

-Live virtual tour on March 23, 2025, at 3:00 pm in English (EST)
+Live virtual tour on March 23, 2025, at 3:00 pm in English (Montreal)

 The year is 1926.
 You are a visitor at the Canadian National Exhibition, a several weeks long fair in Toronto, Ontario.
 You come across a crowd of other visitors.
 What are they looking at?
 You push your way through the crowd to see what all the fuss is about.
 When you look up, your eyes fall on two railway cars.
 What makes these cars so special?
 They are not just any rail cars.
 These cars have been converted by the railway companies into something called a “School car.”

-Live virtual tour on April 13, 2025, at 3:00 pm in English (EST)
+Live virtual tour on April 13, 2025, at 3:00 pm in English (Montreal)

 Duration: approximately 45 minutes (+15 minutes for questions)